 SBEM is based on the National Calculation Method (NCM) which is a requirement under the EPBD (Energy Performance of Buildings Directive).
 The NCM sets out the methodology for calculating the annual operational energy use (and associated carbon emissions) for a proposed building and comparing it with the energy use of a comparable 'notional' building.
 Both calculations make use of standard sets of data for different activity areas and call on common databases of construction and service elements.
 A similar process is used to produce an 'asset rating' (which is required for an EPC) in accordance with the EPBD.
 The NCM therefore comprises the underlying method plus the standard data sets.

-For compliance with Part L, the modelled Building CO2 Emissions Rate (BER) must be less that the Target Emission Rate (TER) which is based on a 2013 ‘notional, building.
+For compliance with Part L, the modelled Building CO2 Emissions Rate (BER) must be less that the Target Emission Rate (TER) which is based on a 2013 ‘notional, building (unchanged in 2016).
 The BER and TER are calculated using a monthly quasi-steady state energy balance methodology (SBEM).

-Although the relative significance of the embodied carbon impact of buildings is increasing as the operational energy efficiency of buildings is improved, designers can still make a far greater impact by addressing operational carbon reduction.
+Although the relative significance of the embodied carbon impact of buildings is increasing as the operational energy efficiency of buildings is improved and the grid is decarbonised, designers can still make a far greater impact by addressing operational carbon reductions.

 To design more energy efficient buildings, it is important to understand the breakdown of energy use in buildings.